wenqianchua/MDEF/docs/term02/07-prototypingfordesign.md

 #### Reflection

-Today we learn about CNC.
+>Today we learn about CNC.
 Computer Numerical Control (CNC) machining is a manufacturing process in which pre-programmed computer software dictates the movement of factory tools and machinery.

 Some facts include CNC products are normally huge, create more waste and have a little filet.
 The output product could also be more durable.
 The machines are normally quite heavy, weighing a lot of tons.

-The different types of cuts for CNC and normally it is meant for professional use.
+>The different types of cuts for CNC and normally it is meant for professional use.
 It works with 3 axes thus we would be able to do 3D / 2D cuts.
 Or, 2.5D, which is something similar to carving.

 It also has a benefit of accuracy.
 CNC has more accuracy compared to other methods.
 I am also surprised to learn about a handheld CNC machine, but the accuracy really depends on the user.
 We also learn about different parts of the CNC part, normally the lower part has a T slot that will help to hold the material.

 We also learn about the safety knowledge of handling a CNC.
 Especially when dealing with collet, it is extremely dangerous as it is a metal that rotates at high speed.
 It is important to make sure that we are using the right collet with the desired dimension.

-To do it nicely, we need about 6-8 screws to make sure everything goes smoothly.
+>To do it nicely, we need about 6-8 screws to make sure everything goes smoothly.

 There are also different cutting styles for CNC.
 These are respectively On, Out, and In.
 Normally, a nesting strategy should be applied because it is expensive and more durable.
 This will avoid wastage and increase efficiency.
 If we are out-cutting, it is safe to leave about 22mm spaces between the material.
 One helpful resource is [svgnest](https://svgnest.com/).

+Also, remever that drills are not mills.
+It is crucial to understand this because they look very similar.
+Drill is for cutting vertically and end mill is designed for cutting laterally.
+There are three family of mills, which is respectively flat, round/ball or v/special mill.
+Round mill are usually for finishing and flat is for rough cutting.
+The special mills are used for marking and cutomized design.

 #### Pictures and Exercises